axel-download-accelerator/axel/README.md

 ## 2. What is Axel? ##

-Axel tries to accelerate the downloading process by using multiple connections for one file, similar to DownThemAll and other famous programs.
-It can also use multiple mirrors for one download.
+Axel tries to accelerate the download process by using multiple connections per file, and can also balance the load between different servers.

-Using Axel, you will get files faster from Internet.
-So, Axel can speed up a download up to 60% (approximately, according to some tests).

-Axel tries to be as light as possible, so it might be useful as a wget clone (and other console based programs) on byte-critical systems.
+Axel tries to be as light as possible, so it might be useful on byte-critical systems.

 Axel supports HTTP, HTTPS, FTP and FTPS protocols.